The Seventh Continent (1989 film)

-The Seventh Continent (Der siebente Kontinent) is a 1989 Austrian drama film directed by Michael Haneke.
+The Seventh Continent (Der siebente Kontinent) is a 1989 Austrian psychological drama film directed by Michael Haneke.
 It is Haneke's debut feature film.
-The film chronicles the last years of an Austrian family, which consists of Georg, an engineer; his wife Anna, an optician; and their young daughter, Eva.
-They lead a seemingly routine urban middle-class life, but they are actually planning something sinister.
+The film chronicles three years in the life of an Austrian family, which consists of Georg, an engineer; his wife Anna, an optometrist; and their young daughter, Eva.
+They lead a seemingly routine urban middle-class life, but are actually planning something sinister.
 The film was selected as the Austrian entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.